Competitors

 3.5.
 Club Singles Status:

-Accepted Club Singles entrants that continue to meet Club specifications as of September 1st shall be considered to have met them for the current year’s Regatta, but any that lose their Club status between the time of entry application and September 1st, must notify the Regatta immediately so as to be eligible for transfer to a less restricted singles event by Wednesday, September 28th.
+Accepted Club Singles entrants that continue to meet Club specifications as of September 1st shall be considered to have met them for the current year’s Regatta, but any that lose their Club status between the time of entry application and September 1st, must notify the Regatta immediately so as to be eligible for transfer to a less restricted singles event by September 27th.

 3.6.
 Entry Withdrawal Deadline and Penalties:

-The deadline for withdrawing an entry is September 28.
+The deadline for withdrawing an entry is September 27.
 There are no refunds given for withdrawn entries.

-Accepted entries who fail to notify the Regatta in writing of their withdrawal or inability to compete on or before September 28th shall not be eligible to compete in any event in the current year’s (2023) Regatta, nor in any event in the following year’s (2024) Regatta.
+Accepted entries who fail to notify the Regatta in writing of their withdrawal or inability to compete on or before September 27th shall not be eligible to compete in any event in the current year’s (2024) Regatta, nor in any event in the following year’s (2025) Regatta.
 The Regatta will replace withdrawn entries by offering entry to the next applicant or crew on the waiting list (based upon the original blind draw) for the same event-division.

 Medical Deferrals – Singles and Doubles that must withdraw entries due to medical reasons have the option to defer the entry to the following year pending confirmation from a medical professional.
-Medical deferrals/scratches will receive a refund if withdrawn before the September 28th scratch deadline.
-Medical deferrals/scratches after the September 28th deadline will not receive a refund on entry fees.
+Medical deferrals/scratches will receive a refund if withdrawn before the September 27th scratch deadline.
+Medical deferrals/scratches after the September 27th deadline will not receive a refund on entry fees.

 3.7.
 Personal Competition Limits:

-With the sole exception of the Directors’ Challenge Races, no person (including coxswains) shall be eligible to compete in more than one event-division (race) at the Regatta and any person that remains entered in a sculling event after the September 28th withdrawal deadline shall not be eligible to compete in any sweep-oared event in the current year’s Regatta.
+With the sole exception of the Directors’ Challenge Races, no person (including coxswains) shall be eligible to compete in more than one event-division (race) at the Regatta and any person that remains entered in a sculling event after the September 27th withdrawal deadline shall not be eligible to compete in any sweep-oared event in the current year’s Regatta.

 Invitational Exhibition Entries: At the Executive Director’s discretion, current U.S. and/or foreign national team athletes may be invited to participate with one another in Invitational Exhibition entries within the Championship or Lightweight Eight sweep events.
 These entries will not be eligible to earn guaranteed entries to the following year’s HOCR.